Louisiana Police Accused Of Using Fake ‘Antifa’ List To Harass Law-Abiding Citizens

 The Louisiana State Police (LSP) is being accused of taking “marching orders” from far-right groups after they refused to hand over a questionable “Antifa” list reportedly sourced from 8chan and Stormfront.
-Now they’re being sued for it by a Harvard Law School lecturer and a civil rights attorney.
+The police’s possession of the list is drawing concern because of a fear that it could be used to target citizens who have no affiliation to Antifa.
+Now the LSP is being sued for it by a Harvard Law School lecturer and a civil rights attorney.

 According to WGNO, William Most, a civil rights attorney from New Orleans, discovered the list after he made public records request for Louisiana State Police emails that included racist language like “white genocide.”